xxTianyan/Assignment1/README.md

 This repository contains all the numerical algorithms that learned in the BU course ME700.

 ## Installation
-Firstly, clone or down the repository to your local environment:
+Firstly, clone or download the repository to your local environment:
 ```sh
 # Clone the repository
 git clone https://github.com/xxTianyan/ME700.git